ErpNetDocs/tech/modules/applications/mssync/index.md

 # Overview

-MsSync is an application designed to synchronize resources between the **ERP.net Web Client** and **Office 365**.
+MsSync is an application designed to synchronize resources between the **ERP.net** and **Office 365**.

 Each synchronization task is referred to as a **job**, allowing resources created in **Office 365** to be automatically reflected in the corresponding module in the **ERP**, and the other way around.

-Currently, the only available sync job is for the [Calendar](https://docs.erp.net/webclient/introduction/my-apps/calendar.html), but more will be added in the near future.
+An example for such a synchronization job is for the [Calendar](https://docs.erp.net/webclient/introduction/my-apps/calendar.html).

 ![picture](pictures/Overview_view_nohighlights_01_03.png)